drensin/Remixatron/README.md

 <img src='images/playback.png'/>

-The dots represent the beats of the song.
-The number is a countdown of how many beats until the playback will attempt to jump to a random place in the song that is musically similar.
-The **position** of the countdown is the part of the song that is now playing.
-In the above example, the song is playing at (roughly) 70% and will attempt a musically sensible jump in 7 beats.
+*Clusters* are buckets of musical similarity.
+Every beat belongs to exactly *one* cluster.
+Beats in the same cluster are musically similar -- ie. have similar pitch or timbre.
+When jumps are computed they always try to match clusters.

+*Segments* are contiguous blocks of beats in the same cluster.

+During playback the program displays a **segment map** of the song.
+This shows the general outline of the musical segements of the track.
+The bolded number is called the **position tracker**.
+The **location** of the tracker shows the position currently playing in the song.
+The **number** displayed in the tracker shows how many beats until a possible jump can occur.
+The highlighted characters in the segment map show the possible viable jump positions from the currently playing beat.

 **Example 2:**